TeHikuMedia/Kaitiakitanga-License/wharekorero_app.md

 ## Kaitiakitanga of Content ##

-  1. All data in the Whare Kōrero is under the kaitiaki of the respective Iwi Radio Station that placed the data into the whare.
+  1. The kaitiakitanga of all data in the Whare Kōrero remains with the respective kaitiaki that contributed that data to the whare.
-  2. Each Station may make data available for download as deemed suitable by the tikanga associated with that data.
+  2. Each kaitiaki may make data available for download as deemed suitable by the tikanga associated with that data.
-  3. You may download data to your device via this app, but the Iwi Radio Station remains the kaitiaki for that content.
+  3. You may download data to your device via this app, but the kaitiakitanga remains with the kaitiaki.
 By downloading the data to your device, unless you have kaitiki rights to the data (for example, the data may come from your whānau, hapu, or iwi, and you have rights to keep the data for your own use), you agree:
-    a. not to extract the data from the app
+    a. not to extract the data from the app; and
-    b. only access the data through the app
+    b. only access the data through the app.

 ## Learn More